zwang695/alexa-skills-list/skills/B01HCNS4FU/README.md

 To use the The Arlen Bystander skill, try saying...

-* *Alexa, ask the Arlen Bystander to give me an episode from season one.*
+* *Alexa, ask the Arlen Bystander to give me an episode with Bobby from season one.*

 * *What's an episode from season three?*

-* *Find me an episode from season thirteen.*
+* *Find me an episode featuring Boomhauer.*

 With the Arlen Bystander skill, Alexa knows all thirteen seasons of the television series King of the Hill.
-Ask for an episode from a particular season, and Alexa will pick one at random.
-The episode title, number, and description are provided.
+Ask for an episode and Alexa will pick one at random, providing an episode title, number, and description.
+You can even ask for an episode featuring a particular character or from a specific season.

 ***